Vivtorsing/UselessBot/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-### Jekyll Themes
+### Commands

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Vivtorsing/UselessBot/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.

 ### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Join our [Discord Server](https://discord.gg/zsUuNxf) to ask for help or talk to us.

+Did you find a bug in Useless Bot?
+If so please report it [here!](https://bitbucket.org/Vivtorsing/useless-bot/issues?status=new&status=open)

+Want to see what we are teaching Useless Bot?
+If so come [here!](https://trello.com/b/wmocgz3u/useless-bot)